One Prompt, Many Sounds: Modeling Listener Variability in LLM-Based Equalization: Data Collection

 During the experiment the 120 prompt-audio entries were presented to each participant, with an extra 10 repeats comprising a case control set.
 For each prompt-audio pair, responses from 11 participants were collected.
 This resulted in 120 labels of dimension 11x2 corresponding to 11 participants and the 2 parameters of Beosonic.

 While a participant pool of N = 11 is relatively small for establishing global population norms, this experimental design provides a dense annotation of the 120 prompts.
-In the context of this study, these 11 responses serve as a ground-truth distribution of variability for each specific prompt.
+In the context of this study, these 11 responses serve as an empirical distribution derived from the present participant pool for each specific prompt.
 This allows us to evaluate the model's ability to predict inter-subject disagreement, validating the distributional loss mechanism even if the specific preferences may vary in a larger population.